Woman smiles at camera and eats avocado

 Sugar triggers the release of dopamine, the happiness hormone, which acts directly on the reward center of the brain.
 This leads to a feeling of elation and makes us feel satisfied.

-From an evolutionary point of view, this makes sense: sugar provides quick energy, which used to be essential for survival and less available.
-Today it's different, we have enough energy available in the form of food - always and everywhere.
-However, our brain has not yet understood this and continues to "reward" us with a feeling of elation when we consume sugary foods and therefore fast energy.
+From an evolutionary perspective, this makes sense: Sugar provides quick energy, which used to be essential for survival and less readily available.
+Today, things are different; we have plenty of energy available in the form of food—anytime, anywhere.
+But our brains haven’t caught up yet and continue to “reward” us with a rush of euphoria whenever we consume sugary foods and thus get a quick burst of energy.

 The problem is that the more sugar we eat, the more the brain gets used to it and demands higher and higher amounts to achieve the same effect.